devopsdays/devopsdays-web/content/events/2022-washington-dc/sponsor.md

   </tbody>
 </table>

 Refunds: Full sponsor refunds are available until 6/1/2022.
 Sponsor refunds between 6/2/2022 and 7/15/2022 will be at 90%.
-Between 7/15/2002 and 9/1/2022, sponsors can downgrade one sponsor tier and receive the difference (e.g. from Platinum to Gold for $2,000).
+Between 7/15/2002 and 9/1/2022, sponsors can downgrade one sponsor tier and receive the difference (e.g. from Platinum to Gold for $2,000), but table space will not be available.

 <hr/>